 TANU is a community based organization operating in the rural area of Adamasiko, Ojom Soroti District, Teso sub region in Eastern Uganda.
 The purpose is to provide skills and business training for marginalised and impoverished youth and women, to enable them to realize their potential to become social entrepreneurs and create a life of abundance for themselves and others.

 TANU was founded by Joel Odongo.
 He grew up in a remote village with his grandparents, was sponsored through school and university, where he did a degree in IT.
 He bought a computer and set up a business.
 As it succeeded he rented a small shop in Soroti and bought several laptops and other equipment.
 However, in December 2018, thieves broke in and stole everything.
 He returned home devastated.
 With others who were unemployed, he learned to make soap and moisturiser and decided to set up TANU, selling his bicycle to rent a small building in Adamasiko.
 He was donated some sewing machines and other tools.
-Now they have students learning tailoring, bricklaying, carpentry and motor mechanics.
+Now they have students learning tailoring, construction and carpentry.
 They built a small church at the request of the community, making their own interlocking compressed earth bricks.

 Why TANU exists